lanceengland/lanceengland.github.io/_posts/2019-08-27-drive-space-and-file-size-via-t-sql.markdown

 ---
 # Drive Space and File Size via T-SQL

-I keep using these scripts so I'm putting them here for convienience.
+I keep using these scripts so I'm putting them here for convenience.

 Get drive space for drives on the SQL Server